-We rely on third-party service providers and technologies to operate critical business systems and have outsourced elements of our operations to third parties in a variety of contexts, including, without limitation, third-party providers of cloud-based infrastructure, encryption and authentication technology, employee email, and other functions.
+We rely on third-party service providers third parties and technologies to operate critical business systems and have outsourced elements of our operations to third parties in a variety of contexts, including, without limitation, third-party providers of cloud-based infrastructure, encryption and authentication technology, employee email, and other functions.
 Our ability to monitor these third parties' information security practices is limited, and these third parties may not have adequate information security measures in place.
-We may share or receive sensitive information with or from third parties.
-If our third-party service providers experience a security incident or other interruption, we could experience adverse consequences.
-While we may be entitled to damages if our third-party service providers fail to satisfy their privacy or security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.
-In addition, supply-chain attacks have increased in frequency and severity, and we cannot guarantee that third parties' infrastructure in our supply chain or our third-party partners' supply chains have not been compromised or that they do not contain exploitable defects or bugs that could result in a breach or disruption to our information technology systems or the third-party information technology systems that support us and our services.
+We may share or receive sensitive information If the third parties with or from third parties.
+If our third-party service providers whom we work experience a security incident or other interruption, we could experience adverse consequences.
+While we may be entitled to damages if our third-party service providers the third parties with whom we work fail to satisfy their privacy or security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.
+In addition, supply-chain attacks have increased in frequency and severity, and we cannot guarantee that third parties' infrastructure in our supply chain or our third-party partners' supply chains that of the third parties with whom we work have not been compromised or compromised.